arviz-devs/arviz/paper/paper.md

    index: 4
  - name: ELLIS Institute Finland
    index: 5
-date: 22 December 2025
+date: 17 January 2026
 bibliography: references.bib
 ---

 # Summary

-`ArviZ` [@Kumar_2019] is a Python package for exploratory analysis of Bayesian models that has been widely used in academia and industry since its introduction in 2019, with over 700 citations and 75 million downloads.
-Its goal is to integrate seamlessly with established probabilistic programming languages and statistical interfaces, such as PyMC [@Abril-pla_2023], Stan (via the cmdstanpy interface) [@stan], Pyro, NumPyro [@Phan_2019; @Bingham_2019], emcee [@emcee], and Bambi [@Capretto_2022], among others.

-`ArviZ` is part of the broader ArviZ project, which develops tools for exploratory analysis of Bayesian models.
-The organization also maintains other initiatives, including ArviZ.jl (for Julia), PreliZ [@icazatti_2023], educational resources [@eabm_2025], and additional packages that are still in an experimental phase.

-In this work, we present a redesigned version of `ArviZ` that emphasizes greater user control and modularity.
+In this work, we present a redesigned version of `ArviZ`, a Python package for exploratory analysis of Bayesian models.
+The redesign emphasizes greater user control and modularity.
 This redesign delivers a more flexible and efficient toolkit for exploratory analysis of Bayesian models.
 With its renewed focus on modularity and usability, `ArviZ` is well-positioned to remain an essential tool for Bayesian modelers in both research and applied settings.

 # Statement of need